cakephp/docs/en/core-libraries/time.rst

 .. versionadded:: 3.2.11

-You can change the default timezone used for outputting your whole application in **app.php**::
+You can change the default timezone used for outputting in your whole application in **app.php**::

     'defaultOutputTimezone' => 'Europe/Berlin',